bobheadxi/bobheadxi.github.io/_posts/2018-03-11-sleuthing-the-web.md

 I think it was pretty neat.
 Built mostly by team member [Bruno](https://github.com/bfbachmann), the front end is pretty clean, and featured cute, draggable nodes.

-This post will briefly go over some of the more interesting parts of Sleuth, and how an amateur (me) approached building a search engine service.

 We set up Sleuth as a three-component project:

 - Web: Sleuth's API endpoints, database connections, and crawler
 - Solr: our Apache Solr instance
 - Frontend: Sleuth's snazzy face

-This post will mostly be about the Web component's crawling systems, with a bit about Solr.
+This post will mostly be about the Web component's crawling systems and how an amateur (me) approached data farming for a search engine service, with a bit about Solr.
 [Apache Solr](http://lucene.apache.org/solr/) is a schemaless database geared towards search, and felt like a natural choice for Sleuth.

-Stay tuned for another post about Sleuth's search API and the systems we built to facilitate it!
+Stay tuned for another post about Solr, Sleuth's search API, the systems we built to facilitate it!

 # Crawling and Scraping the Web